 One of the earliest play platforms was the jump rope.
-It along with the ball were and are the basis for an almost endless number of games.
-No one knows exactly where or when jump roping came about but you can bet it dates back to the earliest rope making communities.
+It and the ball were and are the basis for an almost endless number of games.
+No one knows precisely where or when jump roping originated, but you can bet it dates back to the earliest rope-making communities.
 That means it’s been around for thousands of years.

-I found a very nice repository of rhymes at the Buyjumpropes web site.
-I went through them as well as other random sites and found that in general jump rope rhymes or chants provide some fascinating insights on children and how they viewed the world around them.
-What mostly struck me was that children had a far more precocious view of the world then adults want to acknowledge.
+I found a very nice repository of rhymes on the Buyjumpropes website.
+I went through them as well as other random sites, and found that, in general, jump rope rhymes or chants provide some fascinating insights into children and how they view the world around them.
+What mainly struck me was that children had a far more precocious view of the world then adults want to acknowledge.
 Consider this one:

 My mommy told me,

 She would buy me,

 I kissed a soldier.

 Now she won’t buy me,

 Then there was this rhyme that I heard children in my own neighborhood sing: